quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 # Acknowledgements

-Much of the initial work by Robin Marx was done at Hasselt University.
+Much of the initial work by Robin Marx was done at the Hasselt and KU Leuven Universities.

 Thanks to Marten Seemann, Jana Iyengar, Brian Trammell, Dmitri Tikhonov, Stephen Petrides, Jari Arkko, Marcus Ihlar, Victor Vasiliev, Mirja Kühlewind, Jeremy